-4.2 INTER-GOVERNMENTAL
+| 4.2 INTER-GOVERNMENTAL

-Inter-governmental organisations also play an important role
+ORGANISATIONSInter-governmental organisations also play an important role

 in the protection of human rights.
 It is the states that are

+the members of inter-governmental organisations.
 It was the UN that adopted international human rights in

 1948.
 Since then many inter-governmental organisations have